RiverBench/riverbench.github.io/docs/documentation/dataset-release-format.md

 ## Jelly distributions

-Jelly distributions simply use delimited `RdfStreamFrame`s to denote the individual elements in the stream.
-The streams are either of `TRIPLES` type (for [RDF graph streams](https://w3id.org/stax/dev/taxonomy#rdf-graph-stream)) or `QUADS` for [RDF dataset streams](https://w3id.org/stax/dev/taxonomy#rdf-dataset-stream).
+[Jelly](https://w3id.org/jelly) is a high-performance binary serialization format for RDF.
+RiverBench's Jelly distributions simply use delimited `RdfStreamFrame`s to denote the individual elements in the stream.
+The streams are either of `TRIPLES` physical type (for [RDF graph streams](https://w3id.org/stax/dev/taxonomy#rdf-graph-stream)) or `QUADS` for [RDF dataset streams](https://w3id.org/stax/dev/taxonomy#rdf-dataset-stream).
 The resulting file is gzip-compressed.

 Parsing Jelly files should be [**about 5 times faster**](https://arxiv.org/pdf/2207.04439.pdf) than the other distribution types, depending on the dataset and your hardware.
 Dataset sizes should be more-or-less the same when compressed, but **when uncompressed, Jelly will be 3–4 times smaller**.

-Reading Jelly files is currently supported in Apache Jena and RDF4J, using the [`jelly-jvm`](https://github.com/Jelly-RDF/jelly-jvm) library.
-Please refer to [Jelly's website](https://jelly-rdf.github.io/jelly-jvm/) for usage examples and documentation.
+Reading Jelly files is currently supported in Apache Jena and RDF4J, using the [`jelly-jvm`](https://w3id.org/jelly/jelly-jvm) library.
+Please refer to [Jelly's website](https://w3id.org/jelly) for usage examples and documentation.

 ## See also